-"Perhaps THIS will be the proverbial fire under the terrapin that will get your plans to move along!"
-Martinson bellowed with an cock of the head and wink of the eye.
+"Perhaps this will be the proverbial fire under the terrapin that will get your plans to move along!"
+Martinson bellowed with a cock of the head and wink of the eye.

 "What I'm trying to tell you is that Missus A. J. Cooper has made some devastating revelations at The Congress of Representative Women about the racial partiality of Missus Palmer's administration of the World's Fair.
 We can get our editorialist Hinman to begin showing another side to these reformers."

 "What exactly does the woman say?"
 Yerkes happily noted that he was sitting far enough across the desk from Martinson that none of his editor's slobbering could reach his own trigly-tailored shirtfront.

 "She says that no jobs other than menial ones have been given to colored people," Martinson sputtered indignantly.
 Yerkes nodded.
 That was true enough.
 "And she charges that the whole creation of 'Colored People's Day' at the World's Fair was lame and an afterthought."
 Yerkes smiled.
 All this was true, but hardly newsworthy.

 "Well, the other papers across the country are giving a lot of play to this story to embarrass Chicago, I'll tell you!"
 Martinson shot at Yerkes a glance that was meant to be taken seriously.
 Yerkes sat up a little straighter in his wine-colored Morocco leather chair.
 The man was a bit frightening at times.